 The transition from high school to university is hard enough on its own, let alone not knowing what university is really all about.
 So what is the truth about university life?
 When I was in high school, I would hear stories from older students and graduates, depicting the gloriousness that is university.
 How it's an incredible experience that's to be savoured and treasured, and looked forward to by the younger students.
 These stories made . . .

 This post follows on from the previous post Things You Should Get Done Before Your University’s Orientation Week.
 After doing all the preparations for Orientation week, it’s time to actually go onto campus and discover what university is all about.
 But university is usually so much bigger than high school, so where should you be going to get the most out of the experience?
 Get your student id card.
-If you haven’t already . . .
+If you haven’t already done . . .

 It's hard not to get overwhelmed the first time you step onto campus.
 Luckily, you can reduce the stress you feel by doing a little bit of preparation beforehand.
 These are some things you should do before Orientation comes along: Do your research beforehand.
 Your first time on campus as an official student can be quite overwhelming if you don’t have a general idea of where you want to go.
 This is especially true during orientation . . .